Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Gaussian Arimoto--Blahut Algorithms for Gaussian Vector BC with Private Messages

-In Section \ref{faal}, based on the methods in information theory, we obtain the form of the optimal solution to the optimization subproblem \eqref{fqQ1} in Theorem \ref{th2}.
-In this subsection, we present an alternative approach to solve this subproblem, which leads to another BA-type algorithm for the optimization problem \eqref{eq1}.
+In Section \ref{faal}, based on the methods in information theory, we derived the form of the optimal solution to the optimization subproblem \eqref{fqQ1} in Theorem \ref{th2} and subsequently developed the heuristic algorithm GAB-P. In this subsection, we present an alternative approach to precisely solve this subproblem, which leads to another AB-type algorithm for the optimization problem \eqref{eq1}.

 Since we have $V\sim \mathcal{N}(0,K_V)$, $U\sim \mathcal{N}(0,K_U)$, and $K_V+K_U=I$ at optimality, we have the following theorem. \begin{theorem} For fixed $Q[q]$, the covariance matrices $K_U, K_V$ associated with the optimal solution to the optimization problem \eqref{fqQ1} are optimal for the following optimization problem: